Hyp3ri0n/SmartFreeze/README.md

 ## Description

-SmartFreeze is a web app based project that allow you to see and manage data from your devices linked to Requea.
-Thanks to this app you will be notified when there is some potential freeze expected in a near future (5 days top).
+SmartFreeze is a web app based project that allow you to manage and view your meteorological data gathered from LoRa sensors hosted by Requea.
+Thanks to this app you will be notified when some potential freeze is expected in a near future (5 days top).

 This project was made by a group of students during 2 weeks for their degree "Master 2 MIAGE" :
 * Fengjiao Chen